The Good Samaritan

 These possibilities are what makes parables so powerful.

-Alternates: Oddly enough, Good Sam CD is the only currently available software program covering this parable.
-You could illustrate it in Kid Pix, or use Let's Talk CD and play the "How Low Can You Go" game (condensing the story to keywords).
-This technique is described in the Let's Talk CD's webpage (Sunday Software).
+Alternates: Oddly enough, Good Sam program is the only currently available software program covering this parable.
+1) You could illustrate it in Kid Pix 4 or the newer "3D" version, or 2) use Let's Talk (Sunday Software), which is FREE to supporting members, Learn more here! and play the "How Low Can You Go" game (condensing the story to keywords).
+This technique is described in the Let's Talk program's guide.